princefishthrower/full-stack-typing-boilerplate/README.md

 # Full Stack Typing Boilerplate

-This is a starter boilerplate to help you quickly build out fully typed API endpoints, where the frontend and backend applications derive their typings from a single shared source of truth.
+This is a starter boilerplate to help you quickly build out fully typed API endpoints, where the frontend application and backend server derive their typings from a single shared source of truth.

+**Node.js Version >= 10.19.0**

 This project corresponds to [this blog post.]().

-Further improvements (which I may make shortly in a follow up post) would include:
+Further improvements (which I may make in a follow up repository & post) would include:

 - Advanced logging
 - Swagger TypeScript decorators and API definition generation